Music 51: Introduction to Electronic Music Syllabus

 - Audio loops, Apple loops

-- Quiz 2 on Electronic Music history topic due (MW class only)
+- Quiz 2 on Electronic Music history topic 2 due

 - Logic Assignment due: Intro to Electronic Music Assignment 4